Skip to main content

 A Pantheon CMS site contains three components: code, files, and a database containing the content and configurations of your CMS (Content Management System).
 When you create a site, you are creating each of these components in the Dev environment.
 Then, when you are ready, you will create your Test and Live environments.

-1. Go to the workspace and select the Create New Site button on the lower right side of the page.
+1. Go to the workspace and select the Create New Site button:

 Create new site button